KAREN CRASTA

 Honours Yr Program LSM4199 (Aug 2021- May 2022)

-Aliya is a final-year Faculty of Science student studying therapy-induced senescence.
+Aliya joined us a final-year NUS Faculty of Science student studying therapy-induced senescence.

 Honours Yr Program LSM4199 (Aug 2021- May 2022)

-Aliya is a final-year Faculty of Science student studying therapy-induced senescence.
+Aliya joined us a final-year NUS Faculty of Science student studying therapy-induced senescence.

 NTU KC LAB ALUMNI